A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank colleagues from the OSU NLP group for their valuable feedback.
+The authors would like to thank colleagues from the OSU NLP group and Soumya Sanyal for their valuable feedback.
 This research was supported in part by Cisco, ARL W911NF2220144, NSF OAC 2112606, NSF OAC 2118240, and Ohio Supercomputer Center \cite{OhioSupercomputerCenter1987}.